abbasali-io/Carbix/README.md

 # Carbix
-This project was generated with Generator-M-Ionic v1.10.0.
+This a GREAT project was generated with Generator-M-Ionic v1.10.0.
 For more info visit the [repository](https://github.com/mwaylabs/generator-m-ionic) or check out the README below.

 # Generator-M-Ionic v1.10.0